Interface Simulator

 public interface Simulator

-Simulates server behavior of accepting a request and returning a response, useful for writing integration tests.
+Simulates server behavior of accepting a request and returning a response without touching the network, useful for writing integration tests.

 Server-Sent Event simulation is also supported.